DataFire/Integrations/integrations/generated/traccar/README.md

 ### Permission
 * Permission `object`: This is a permission map that contain two object indexes.
 It is used to link/unlink objects.
 Order is important.
 Example: { deviceId:8, geofenceId: 16 }
   * attributeId `integer`: Computed Attribute Id, can be second parameter only
-  * calendarId `integer`: Geofence Id, can be second parameter only and only in combination with userId
+  * calendarId `integer`: Calendar Id, can be second parameter only and only in combination with userId
   * deviceId `integer`: Device Id, can be first parameter or second only in combination with userId
   * driverId `integer`: Driver Id, can be second parameter only
   * geofenceId `integer`: Geofence Id, can be second parameter only